GTBitsOfGood/bootcamp-2019/09_react/tic-tac-toe/README.md

 ### Goal

-Bold the currently-selected item in History (so that our time traveling is a little less confusing)
+Bold the currently selected item in History (so that our time traveling is a little less confusing)

 ![](./img/bonus1.gif)